 This feature is not just extremely convenient, but crucial when it comes to making regular backups.
 In this case, the whole process of transferring data to your computer or cloud-based storage goes automatically without annoying reminders.

 Developed by iMobie, AnyTrans is a powerful data management program compatible with the entire range of Apple devices. iMobie focuses on developing iPhone, iPod, iPad data management and iOS content recovery software.
-Despite this fact, AnyTrans is available both for Mac and Windows.
+Despite that, AnyTrans is available both for Mac and Windows.
 The app can also fully manage Android devices and cloud content.
 This makes AnyTrans a fantastic all-in-one solution for your data management needs.

 Once your iPhone is connected, you’ll see the Device Content tab (a screenshot above) where you can choose a shortcut to the common tasks.
 If you want to work directly with the data on your device, you should click on the top sign on the right side of the screen.
 Here you can find your iOS content broken down into several categories including apps, contacts, calendars, podcasts, etc.